okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/mobile-idx-sdk-overview/main/index.md

 </div>

 - **Response:** The top-level object that represents a step and contains all the other objects.
-It includes a property that indicates a successful sign-in and functions for cancelling the sign-in flow, or retrieving the access token after the sign-in flow succeeds.
+It includes a property that indicates a successful sign-in and functions for cancelling the sign-in flow or retrieving the access token after the sign-in flow succeeds.
 A response may contain multiple authenticators and remediations.
 - **Remediation:** Represents the main user actions for a step, such as enrolling in an authenticator or entering an OTP.
 In the Swift SDK it includes a function for requesting the next step in the flow.
 - **Authenticator:** Represents an authenticator that's used to verify the identity of a user, such as Okta Verify.
 - **Method:** Represents a channel for an authenticator, such as using SMS or voice for an authenticator that uses a phone.
 An authenticator may have zero or more methods.